ace-dent/pngslim/readme.txt

 3. Have fun slimming away those surplus bytes! :-)

 For advanced users please tweak the script to your needs.
-- Huff_Trials: When adjusting the number of Huffman blocks, the number of consecutive failed attempts to reduce file size, before quitting the trial.
+- HuffmanTrials: When adjusting the number of Huffman blocks, the number of consecutive failed attempts to reduce file size, before quitting the trial.
  From testing 15 (default) works great, with higher numbers giving little benefit.
 For faster processing reduce to 2.
-- Rand_Trials : Number of tests (default 100), with randomized Huffman tables.
- To squeeze out an extra few bytes set to 1000.
+- RandomTableTrials : Number of trials with randomized Huffman tables (default 100).
+To squeeze out a few extra bytes set to 500.
 For fast processing set to 1.
 - LargeFileSize : The uncompressed file size in bytes that determines a small/ large image and adjusts processing effort accordingly.
 The default 66400 bytes corresponds to an image larger than 128 x 128 pixels.